 By Tobin Perry

-Tobin Perry is a content creator in Evansville, Indiana, with over twenty years of experience writing and editing for organizations that engage churches.
+Tobin Perry is a content creator in Evansville, Indiana, with over 20 years of experience writing and editing for organizations that engage churches.
 He has previously served as a small church pastor and on the staff of Saddleback Church and the North American Mission Board.
-You can find out more about him at www.tobinperry.com.
+Find out more about Tobin at www.tobinperry.com.